odoo/documentation/accounting/others/multicurrencies/how_it_works.rst

 .. image:: media/works10.png
    :align: center

-Purchases orders and Vendor Bills
+Purchases orders and Vendor Invoices
 ---------------------------------

-You are now able to set a different currency than the company one on your purchase orders and on your vendor bills.
+You are now able to set a different currency than the company one on your purchase orders and on your vendor invoices.
 The currency is set for the whole document.

 .. image:: media/works11.png